Skip to main content

 mceclip0.png

-You need to configure the Google Drive, S3, and Google Sheets modules with your own credentials and correct folders.
-You got the credentials for Amazon S3 when you configured the access keys for it in the Preparation step.
-The text parser and array aggregator should not need to be modified.
-They are configured to identify the Gelato-recommended file name pattern for files to be processed automatically.
+You will need to configure the Google Drive, S3, and Google Sheets modules using your credentials and designating the correct folders.
+For the Amazon S3 connection, use the access keys you configured in the preparation phase.
+The text parser and array aggregator come pre-configured to recognize the Gelato-recommended file-naming convention, so you shouldn't need to modify them.

-1. Send them to your S3 bucket, where Gelato will pick them up and process the actual orders
+1. Transferred to your Amazon S3 bucket, where Gelato will access and process the orders.

 mceclip1.png

-Running the scenario with the files in the screenshot above the resulting Google sheet looks as
+After running the scenario with the files shown in the above screenshot, the resulting Google Sheet will appear as follows:

 mceclip2.png